This is the multi-page printable view of this section. Click here to print.

 Local Cache Hit

 The fastest response is a local cache hit.
-Because the local cache operates at the memory level, it is extremely fast—only a few microseconds.
+Since the local cache operates at memory level, it’s extremely fast—taking only a few microseconds.

-This is controlled by the TTL (time to live) value in the DNS response, typically ranging from minutes to hours, indicating that the query result remains valid during this period and does not need to be queried again.
+This is controlled by the DNS response’s TTL (Time to Live) value, typically ranging from minutes to hours, indicating that query results remain valid during this period and don’t require re-querying.

-You can set the minimum TTL value in Control Panel -> Settings -> DNS Settings -> DNS Cache Configuration -> Override Minimum TTL.
-Increasing this value extends cache duration, allowing the system to use the local cache more frequently.
-A common TTL value is 600 seconds.
+You can set the minimum TTL value at Control Panel -> Settings -> DNS Settings -> DNS Cache Configuration -> Override Minimum TTL Value.
+Increasing this value extends cache duration, allowing the system to utilize local cache more frequently.
+The typical TTL value is 600 seconds.

-However, since this site also provides filtering capabilities, if a service you need is mistakenly blocked by ad rules, you won’t be able to access it immediately even after temporarily disabling encrypted DNS, because the local cache result has been modified by the filtering rules.
-Therefore, setting it to 60 seconds is a safer value, ensuring that in rare cases users won’t have to wait too long after disabling encrypted DNS due to false blocks.
+However, since our service also includes filtering capabilities, if a required service is mistakenly blocked by ad-blocking rules, temporarily disabling encrypted DNS won’t immediately grant access because the local cached result has been modified by filtering rules.
+Therefore, setting it to 60 seconds is a safer value, ensuring that in rare cases users won’t wait too long after disabling encrypted DNS due to accidental blocking.

-Currently, the site uses Alibaba Cloud servers located in Hangzhou, which can meet the low-latency needs of most users in the eastern region.
-As the business grows, more servers will be added nationwide in the future.
+We currently use Alibaba Cloud servers located in Hangzhou, which can meet low-latency needs for most users in eastern China.
+As business grows, we will expand server coverage nationwide in the future.

 Server Cache Hit

-Users have three ways to request upstream DNS servers:
+Users have three methods to request upstream DNS servers:

-1. Load Balancing: Load balancing is enabled by default, automatically selecting the fastest server to return results.
+1. Load Balancing: Enabled by default, automatically selects the fastest server to return results.

-3. Fastest IP Address: Currently a meaningless setting; the modification entry for this setting has been disabled.
+3. Fastest IP Address: Currently a meaningless setting; modification entry has been disabled.

-Here’s why the “fastest IP address” is meaningless: the fastest IP must be chosen by the actual device accessing the service.
-When NullPrivate runs in Hangzhou but the user is in Beijing, NullPrivate considers Hangzhou’s IP address the fastest, but in reality, the user accessing a Beijing service is fastest; choosing Hangzhou’s IP address actually increases latency.
-Therefore, the modification entry for this setting has been disabled.
-This setting might be useful in a user’s home network but is meaningless in a public service.
+Explanation why “Fastest IP Address” is meaningless: The truly fastest IP should be selected by the device actually accessing the service.
+When AdGuard operates in Hangzhou while the user is in Beijing, AdGuard might consider Hangzhou IPs fastest, but in reality Beijing-based services would be quicker for the user.
+Selecting Hangzhou IPs would actually increase latency.
+Therefore, we’ve disabled this setting modification.
+This setting might be useful in home networks but meaningless in public services.

 Rule Filtering